Ricardicus/ric-script/README.md

 I am developing a programming language!

+It resembles Python and Javascript.
+Imagine Python without the pedantic indentation and Javascript without the semicolons.

 It is an interpreted language and I draw a lot of inspiration from Python and Javascript.
 The AST is built using yacc and I implement everything in C.
 I am continously working on the interpreter for my language, and it is a work